Refer to the following instructions for more information.

 An estimate screen will then appear outlining the updated position of the unitholding across current and new unitholders.

-If you are continuing on, you will then be prompted about how you wish the unit certificates to be reconciled ie:
+If you are continuing, you will then be prompted about how you wish the unit certificates to be reconciled ie:

 - Consolidate unit holdings and cancel existing Certificates or